Forgiveness Frees You — Not Them

 Forgiveness is often misunderstood.
 It’s not about excusing bad behavior or giving someone a free pass.
 It’s not about pretending harm never happened.
 True forgiveness is about you reclaiming your energy, your peace, and your sovereignty.

-The Weight of Holding On: Holding onto anger, resentment, or past pain is like carrying a backpack full of stones.
-Every memory, every hurt, every “what if” adds weight.
+Holding onto anger, resentment, or past pain is like carrying a backpack full of stones.
+Each memory, every hurt, and each “what if” adds weight.
 You’re constantly reacting, second-guessing, and tethering your present to a past that no longer serves you.

 Spiritually, emotionally, and even physically, this weight interferes with your ability to move freely in life.
 It clouds your judgment, drains your energy, and keeps your personal power in the hands of someone else’s story.

-Forgiveness is an act of defiance : Personal sovereignty is your ability to govern your own energy, choices, and life path.
+Personal sovereignty is your ability to govern your own energy, choices, and life path.
 When you forgive, you are not absolving someone else’s actions; you are freeing yourself from their influence.
 It’s a declaration:

 “I am no longer allowing past hurt to define me or control how I show up in the world.”